Retirement benefit depends on level of contributions and investment returns.

 Assets must be pooled.

-Administration cost is generally lower, but a lower deduction is permitted.
+Administration cost is generally lower, but the maximum deduction is limited.

-Administration cost is generally higher, but a higher deduction may be allowed.
+Administration cost is generally higher, but deductions can be much larger.